ktahop/typing-speed-test/README.md

 # Features
 * Option to choose between random words or random JavaScript syntaxes
 * Characters change colors to show feedback on typing each character correctly
-* Global Chat to interact with other players
+* Global chat to interact with other players
 * Leaderboard showing a list of players showing their words per minute and accuracy